+This article originally appeared on Noisey UK.
 Despite the average human brain's ability to hold around 2.5 petabytes of memory (yes, I looked it up), most of us forget things all the time.
 Things like what we had for breakfast eight years ago in June.
-Or what we yelled at that strange bald man in the kebab shop last weekend when we were drunk before we realised it was Graham from the office and he was crying.
+Or what we yelled at that strange bald man in the kebab shop last weekend when we were drunk before we realized it was Graham from the office and he was crying.
 Or where exactly we misplaced that neon green top with the spaghetti straps that would actually look okay now.
 Or The Rasmus, that rock band from Finland who released "In the Shadows" in 2003, subjecting us all to a mind-crumbling number of repeats on MTV2, before disappearing from planet earth hand-in-hand with Wheatus and Chumbawamba and Alice Deejay et al.

 Yeah, so?
 I hear you ask.
 Plenty of bands chug along after their one hit wonder, living off royalties and cash-in-hand gigs at uni bars across their respective countries until they get too old to actually drag their dusty old bones on stage.
 But, after doing some digging, I discovered that The Rasmus are legitimately still kind of successful.
 They have released eight entire albums, with another one coming this year.
 And they have a diehard following, hella super fans who have hung onto their every word, can scream all their songs, who never went away, ever.

 A massive amount of my ignorance of The Rasmus is probably down to the fact that a large portion of their success exists in their home country, Finland, whereas I reside in the UK, but that is only half the story.
 And so, in order to find the rest of this story, and find out why, after all these years, some people still love The Rasmus over all the other bands in the entire world, I straight up asked them.

 Noisey: So, tell me, what makes The Rasmus better than all the other bands?